mlspec/MLSpec/README.md

 ![MLSpec Logo](./docs/assets/logos/mlspec_logo.png#gh-light-mode-only)
 ![MLSpec Logo](./docs/assets/logos/mlspec_logo_light.png#gh-dark-mode-only)

-**MLSpec is being revived with renewed interest and active development!**

-MLSpec is an open-source framework for defining and verifying machine learning (ML) workflows.
-The project aims to provide a standardized way to specify and validate the various stages of an ML pipeline, from data preprocessing to model training, evaluation, and deployment.
+MLSpec is an open source framework for defining and verifying machine learning (ML) workflows.
+The project provides a standardized schema and libraries to specify and validate the various stages of an ML pipeline, from data preprocessing to model training, evaluation, and deployment.

 ## Table of Contents